JISyed/Unity-XboxCtrlrInput/README.md

 XboxCtrlrInput for Unity
 ========================

 Feel free to contribute.
-Requires at least Unity 5.3 or greater.
+Requires at least Unity 5.3 (64-bit editor only) or greater.
 Unfortunately older versions of Unity are no longer supported (it may work or not, but your miliage will vary).
+32-bit editor is no longer supported (but 32-bit game builds are still supported).

 ### Decription